ahmad2b/canvas-callback/README.md

 - **InterruptHandler.tsx**: Routes different interrupt types to specialized UIs
 - **Specific Interrupt Components**: Specialized UIs for different interrupt types
 - **LangGraph SDK**: Communicates with the LangGraph server

+## Project Scope

+Canvas Callback is designed as a focused, accessible implementation to help you understand and integrate the Canvas UX pattern using LangGraph interrupts.
+Once you've understand these core concepts, you may want to explore [LangChain's OpenCanvas](https://github.com/langchain-ai/open-canvas) for advanced features like memory systems, custom actions, and artifact versioning.

 ## Use Cases